starandtina/JavaScript-Snippets/README.md

 ## backbone.baseview.js

-A Backbone base view helping you mange its lifecycle and sub views.
+A Backbone base view helping you mange the lifecycle of view and it's child views.

 # qualifyURL.js